curi/websites/_posts/2019-10-29-debate-policy.md

 Informal debate and discussion is fine.
 I do that when I want to.
 But I might stop responding without explaining.
 That means I didn’t judge it was a good use of my time and attention (or I saved it for later).
 If I haven’t responded after three days, feel free to ask what’s going on, or to request a debate using my debate policy.
 If you think I should respond to something, but I don’t, this debate policy is the solution.

-Informal discussions have no clear or stakes.
+Informal discussions have no clear stakes or consequences.
 That’s OK.
 People can learn and do some parts of structured debate.
 But don’t try to hold me responsible for answering your arguments in an informal discussion.
 If you want me to take responsibility for answering arguments, use my debate policy.

 The distinction between a requested debate and an informal chat is important.
 People try to have it both ways, avoid the responsibility of asking for a serious debate, but, at the same time, try to demand that I be responsible for answering all their questions and criticisms.
 Now, either you used my debate policy or you didn’t, which will bring greater clarity and make it easier for me to not respond to informal messages.